lulf/sacl/README.md

 ## Building

-SACL uses the Apache Qpid Proton Go bindings, which is a wrapper around a C library.
-To compile SACL, you must install the [Apache Qpid Proton](https://qpid.apache.org/proton/index.html) library.
+Slim uses the Apache Qpid Proton Go bindings, which is a wrapper around a C library.
+To compile Slim, you must install the [Apache Qpid Proton](https://qpid.apache.org/proton/index.html) library.

 To pull down dependencies: